Health and Climate Network (2021-2023)

 Advocating across sectors to deliver urgent responses to the climate crisis which deliver health for all.

-The HCN is a community of experts and organisations working together to advocate for health-centred climate policy.
-We include expertise across sectors, including climate change, energy, transport, cities, food and diet, and health care; using our combined knowledge and experience to advocate solutions in the intersect between health and climate change.
+The HCN (decommissioned in 2023) was a community of experts and organisations working together to advocate for health-centred climate policy.
+The network included expertise across sectors, including climate change, energy, transport, cities, food and diet, and health care and used this combined knowledge and experience to advocate solutions in the intersect between health and climate change.

-The HCN community co-create policy to influence global decision making, we hold events, workshops and seminars to build our community and advocate together for healthy climate action.
-We support out members to communicate our policy messages at a national level and to their sectoral audiences.
-We collaborate to maximise our voice.
+The HCN community co-created policy to influence global decision making and held events, workshops and seminars to build a community and advocate together for healthy climate action.
+It also supported members to communicate policy messages at a national level and to their sectoral audiences.

 HCN’s objectives